 - Add flour and baking powder and mix forming a dough.

-- Pour in the semi-sweet chocolate chips and stir.
+- Pour in the peanut butter, butterscotch, and chocolate chips and stir.

 - Lastly, mix in the broken pretzel pieces.